Outdoor Research Helium - Women's Review

 Comfort and Mobility

-When stashed in its stow pocket, the Helium compresses into a triangle measuring 6" x 5.5" x 3", the smallest package tested.
-It's effortless to pack into its pocket, and once packed, the key clip can be used to attach it to any loop to keep it accessible.
-As far as a lightweight, packable rain jacket, we're super impressed and think the Helium really can't be beat.
+When stashed in its stow pocket, the Helium compresses into a rectangle measuring 10.5 x 6.5 x 2.5 inches, the smallest package we tested by far.
+It's effortless to pack into the left-hand pocket, and once stowed, the key clip makes it easy to attach to any loop so it remains accessible.
+As far as lightweight, packable rain jackets go, we're super impressed.
+The Helium's design is difficult to beat for ultralight missions.

-The components used in this rain jacket are well made.
-All of the zippers run smoothly and consistently, and drawcords are durable and easy to use.
-All structural seams are double stitched, and seams are seam-sealed to prevent leakage.
-It is evident that care and time have been taken in the design and manufacturing of this jacket.
+The components used in this rain jacket are well-made.
+All the zippers run smoothly and consistently, and drawcords are durable and easy to use.
+All structural seams are double-stitched and seam-sealed to prevent any leakage.
+Care and time have been taken in this jacket's design and manufacturing, and the results are easy to appreciate.

 Should You Buy the Outdoor Research Helium?

-The Helium is a great ultralight jacket, perfect for those looking for an emergency just-in-case layer to stuff into the bottom of their pack.
-While this not the most water-resistant jacket tested, we were impressed by how protective it was considering its weight.
-If weight and space aren't top concerns, you might be seeking something with more bells and whistles than this jacket.
-This also might not be the jacket for those frequently getting outside in a region with long, heavy rain seasons.
-Overall, we recommend the Helium for those looking to keep their packs light so they can go further faster and not let variable weather forecasts get in the way of a good adventure.
+The Helium is a solid featherlight jacket, perfect for those looking for an emergency just-in-case layer to stuff into the bottom of their pack.
+While this is not the most water-resistant jacket tested, we were impressed by how protective it was considering its weight.
+If weight and space aren't top concerns, you might be seeking something with more bells and whistles.
+This also might not be the jacket for those frequently outside in a region with long, heavy rainy seasons.
+Overall, we recommend the Helium for minimalists looking to keep their packs light so they can go further faster and not let variable weather forecasts get in the way of a good adventure.

 What Other Rain Jackets Should You Consider?